 At CAU, students are trained on a one-on-one, first-name basis with faculty.
 All instruction, both flight training and ground school, is provided by CAU faculty on our own fleet that includes Robinson aircraft, one of the world's leading training helicopter.

 Graduates are guaranteed the opportunity to interview for certified flight instructor positions upon graduation.
 All students are also eligible for graduate services and can benefit from the University's strong industry partnerships.

-As an accredited institution and helicopter pilot school, CAU offers financial aid and scholarships to those who qualify.
+As an accredited institution and helicopter pilot school, CAU offers financial aid and tuition reduction programs to those who qualify.

 This program is for you if...